 - Input is gathered from young people in how they experience the Youth Work provision

 - The impact of learning within the organisation is recognised

-Organisations will be awarded a Quality Mark where at least 16 (80%) of the Quality Statements are satisfactorily evidenced as meeting or exceeding required standards with the remaining areas categorised as ‘Developing’.
+Organisations were awarded a Quality Mark where at least 16 (80%) of the Quality Statements are satisfactorily evidenced as meeting or exceeding required standards with the remaining areas categorised as ‘Developing’.

 The following achieved the CWVYS Quality Mark:

 Dyfed & Glamorgan Reserve Forces & Cadets Association